Emiljano Vila

-Emiljano Vila (born 12 March 1988) is an Albanian professional footballer who plays as an attacking midfielder for Teuta Durrës in the Albanian Superliga and the Albania national football team.
+Emiljano Vila (born 12 March 1988) is an Albanian professional footballer who plays as an attacking midfielder for Teuta in the Albanian Superliga and the Albania national football team.

 Club career

 Early career

 Vila started his career with his hometown team, Teuta Durrës in 2006.
 He made his debut on 26 November 2006 in an away match against Partizani Tirana.
 Vila came on for Bledar Mancaku in the 77th minute of the game.
 His first goal came in only his 8th career appearance on 10 March 2007 against Luftetari Gjirokaster.
 Vila was on the pitch for the full 90 minutes and scored the opening goal in the 47th minute.
 The match ended 3–0 for Teuta Durrës after two further goals by Daniel Xhafa and Bledar Mancaku.

 Dinamo Zagreb

 He signed a 4-year contract with Croatian champions Dinamo Zagreb on 19 June 2009 and was sent on loan at fellow Croatian side Lokomotiva Zagreb without playing any match for the club.